(03) 9347 7100

 Usually not.
 Endometriosis is made to grow by the ovarian hormones.
 These are present after puberty and stop around menopause.
 Although not impossible, it is very unlikely that a girl who has not started her periods or a woman who has reached menopause will develop endometriosis.

 Is there a cure for endometriosis?

 There is no definitive cure for endometriosis, but there is treatment.
 Surgical treatment aims at removing the endometriotic lesions.
-Medical treatment aims at alleviating the symptoms.
+Medical treatment aims at alleviating the symptoms and presenting formation of new lesions.
 Different women may require different treatments or a combination of treatments.